Vyacheslav Solovyov (serial killer): Trial and death

 After the first meeting, the defendant attempted suicide by cutting open his veins.
-After a break, the hearing resumed, and the examination found that Solovyov is imputed.
+After a break, the hearing resumed, and the examination found that Solovyov was imputed.
 The court found him guilty of 6 murders committed with special cruelty, and many attempted ones.
-Before the announcement of the verdict Solovyov expressed remorse for his crimes, and said that he would not ask for forgiveness from the victims' families, as he knew he would get none.
+Before the announcement of the verdict, Solovyov expressed remorse for his crimes and said that he would not ask for forgiveness from the victims' families, as he knew he would get none.
 He was sentenced to life imprisonment.
-On the night of December 2, Solovyov died in the cell of the pre-trial detention center, with the forensic medical examination finding that the cause of death was phlegmon - purulent inflammation of the subcutaneous tissues.
+On the night of 2 December, Solovyov died in the cell of the pre-trial detention centre, with the forensic medical examination finding that the cause of death was phlegmon - purulent inflammation of the subcutaneous tissues.
 Experts expressed the opinion that Solovyov's health was weakened thoroughly by experimenting with poisons, many of which he tested on himself.